Dnhem/checkly-storagestate/README.md

 - If your test files are dependant on env variables, I find it best to avoid unexpected behavior by setting them on the dashboard on the [global level](https://app.checklyhq.com/environment-variables).

 ### CI Integration
-Since your checks will be dependant on valid storageState first, the `storageState.spec.ts` must be ran first, similarily to the Local testing example.
+Since your checks will be dependant on valid storageState, the `storageState.spec.ts` must be ran first, similarily to the Local testing example.
 Add an extra job BEFORE running the rest of the checks to your workflow file:

 ```
 - name: Run auth # retrieve storageState before running rest of tests.